thmosqueiro/ABBAS/documentation/ODD/README.md

 #### What data are collected from the ABM for testing, understanding, and analyzing it?

-The total amount of resources collected by all bees is the .
+The data collected from the model is the total amount of resources collected by all bees throughout the whole simulation.

 #### How and when is the total amount of resources collected?